 The application previously known as Workflow Builder is now called Workflow Lineage.

-To start using Workflow Lineage, open a Workshop application or functions repository and use the keyboard shortcut Command + I (macOS) or Ctrl + I (Windows) to view the relevant Workflow Lineage graph depicting the objects, actions, and functions that back the application.
+To start using Workflow Lineage, open a Workshop application or functions repository and use the keyboard shortcut Cmd+I (macOS) or Ctrl+I (Windows) to view the relevant Workflow Lineage graph depicting the objects, actions, and functions that back the application.

-You can also navigate directly to the Workflow Lineage application and manually add resources to the graph.
+You can also open Workflow Lineage and add resources to the graph, including searchable Vertex graphs and Vertex graph templates.

 To help you understand and easily perform refactors in your workflow, Workflow Lineage provides a simple way for you to understand attached properties, update outdated variables and action-backed functions, or bulk edit submission criteria on actions.